carpentries-incubator/hpc-intro/_episodes/14-modules.md

 ### Listing Currently Loaded Modules

-You can use the `module list` command to see which modules you currently have loaded in your environment.
-If you have no modules loaded, you will see a message telling you so
+You can use the `module list` command to see which Modules you currently have loaded in your environment.
+If you have no Modules loaded, you will see a message telling you so

 ```